-Proton Hopping is the process of diffusion of protons (H⁺ ions) through the network of hydrogen-bonded water molecules in the liquid water.
+Proton Hopping in water is the process of diffusion of protons (H⁺ ions) through the network of hydrogen-bonded water molecules in the liquid water.
 Proton hopping is also called as Grotthuss mechanism, named after the discoverer Theodor Grotthuss.
 The net result of proton hopping is the fast movement of H⁺ ions in water than any other dissolved cations such as Na⁺ or K⁺.
 Let’s see how proton hopping occurs in water.

 Water has a slight tendency of ionization.
 The H2O molecules can ionize into H⁺ and OH¯ ions as in the equation (1).